 Along with legal implications, planning your estate ahead of time allows you to consider the last words of encouragement, convictions, and values you want to leave for your circle of influence when you pass.

 1. Create a plan that will protect you as you age.
-You may not have children to care for, but you do need to make sure you are cared for as you age.
+You may not have children to care for, but you must ensure you are cared for as you age.
 Tools such as an advance medical directive and a power of attorney are documents intended to be used while you are still alive but need others to care for you.
 Set these documents up now, with medical and financial instructions so that your agents will know how to act on your behalf should they need to.

 2. Consider leaving an inheritance to other family members or friends.
 People naturally think of leaving their assets to descendants, but this isn’t necessary.
 You may want to use your assets to take care of a sibling, a niece or nephew, or a cousin.
 It also is not necessary to leave your assets to a blood relative.
 You can bequeath your estate to a friend or friends.